managedkaos/learning-nginx-exercise-files/01_05/README.txt

     vagrant up
     vagrant ssh

 # Nginx is installed for you in this lesson.
-Proceed with the followings
+Proceed with the following
 # steps to configure a virtual host

 # RUN THESE COMMANDS ON THE VIRTUAL MACHINE